SSL/TLS server configuration for maximum security

 Certificate from Let's Encrypt with 2048 bit and SHA256 signature

-Certificate is signed by Let's Encrypt, because its free ;-)
+Certificate is signed by Let's Encrypt.

-It has a 2048 bit RSA key and a signature with SHA256.
-(Originally I had a 4096 bit certificate, but it is too much hassle to support this with our certificate automation and 2048 is more than enough.)
-RSA keys with 1024 bit are considered insecure for very rich attackers, keys with 768 bit are very insecure and keys with 512 bit are ridiculous.
-That said, Google, PayPal, Amazon, Yahoo, eBay, Apple, Twitter and a bunch of others still used 512 bit keys in 2012 (for DKIM, not for https).
+RSA keys with 1024 bit are considered insecure against very powerful attackers, keys with 768 bit have been broken in practice and keys with 512 bit can be broken on home hardware.
+Google, PayPal, Amazon, Yahoo, eBay, Apple, Twitter and a bunch of others still used 512 bit keys in 2012 (for DKIM, not for https).
 In 2010, the EFF found 512 bit RSA certificates on https with so-called "Extended Validation" (EV), which is forbidden by the EV rules.

 Keys with 2048 bit or above are considered secure.